-If you have a 401(k) account and recently left your job, you might be wondering what to do with your retirement investments.
+If you have a 401(k) account and recently left your job or were laid off due to the coronavirus shutdowns, you might be wondering what to do with your retirement investments.
 Even if you’ve left your employer some time ago, you have several options when it comes to finding the best place to roll over your 401(k).

 In general, you have three choices once you leave a job: